-Who’s it for?
-Adventure-hungry drivers who double as sophisticated suburbanites.
+Who it’s for: Adventure-hungry drivers who double as sophisticated suburbanites

 Why we picked the Toyota 4Runner:

-In truth, Toyota could fill this entire roster of reliable vehicles, but its purpose-built models are most impressive.
-The 4Runner has always been a dependable off-roader with incredible versatility, but these days, it’s turned into a dual-purpose machine.
+The Toyota 4Runner has always been a dependable off-roader with incredible versatility, but it’s gradually morphed into a dual-purpose machine.
 While the rugged potential remains and has even increased, the move upmarket also introduces the 4Runner to upper-middle-class errand runs and dinner dates.